 Spanish is widely spoken in two major North American countries.
 Although Spanish is commonly spoken in the United States, it is not an official language.

-Spanish is the only official language of Mexico in the region.
-In Canada, many Spanish and Latin American immigrants speak this language.
+Spanish is Mexico’s only official language in the region.
+Many Spanish and Latin American immigrants speak it in Canada.

 The Spanish-speaking community in the USA